slacgismo/gismo-cloud-deploy/README.md

 The AWS EKS hosts services based on the ECR images.
 If developers modify any code inside the `code-templates` folder, developers have to build and push new images to ECR to see the changes.

-Developers can use 'run-files` command with [-b|--build] option to build temporary images for a quick start.
+Developers can use `run-files` command with [-b|--build] option to build temporary images for a quick start.
 However, these temporary images will be deleted after processing.
 If developers want to preserver images, the `build-images` command can build and push images to ECR for next usage.
 The `build-images` command is a python wrapper function to invoke `docker-compose build` command in the shell.